 Staff-Parish Relations Committees

-Please, reach out to your District Superintendent for expanded support and advice during the pandemic.
+Please, reach out to your District Superintendent for expanded support and advice as we continue to deal with pandemic-related exhaustion and burnout.
 The Cabinet and Board are eager to work with you if you have questions about any of these options or feel uncertain of how to proceed.
 Please begin the conversation before you are in crisis.
 If you need help, support, or advocacy with your congregational leadership to obtain any of these, your District Superintendent will and should provide that, with the Board’s strong support.